 By seeking out situations where complexity may deter other investors and obscure intrinsic value, and working closely with management to implement growth strategies, Blue Wolf positions companies to thrive over the long-term.
-Combining Environmental, Social, and Governance (ESG) principles with a commitment to strategic and operational excellence, we make control investments in middle market companies in one of five sectors: healthcare services, forest products, building products, energy services, and industrial and engineering services.
+Combining Environmental, Social, and Governance (ESG) principles with a commitment to strategic and operational excellence, we make control investments in middle market companies in one of four sectors: healthcare services, forestry and building products, niche manufacturing and industrial and engineering services.
 Our team partners with management and plays a hands-on role to develop a strategic, profitable, and market-responsive plan to generate value, bring key stakeholders together including labor, government, employees, and the surrounding community, and apply rigorous attention to operational improvement and accelerated change.

 We’ve achieved considerable successes addressing environmental challenges and building stronger businesses at numerous companies.
 Suwannee Lumber Company is an example of one of those successes.

 Success in a multi-constituency transformation effort requires an informed and quantifiable approach to the “S” in ESG.
 This includes human capital management, encompassing a comprehensive metrics-driven approach to health and safety, employee development, and diversity.
 It also requires an assessment of each company’s industry and community to find opportunities for partnership and value creation.
 A prudent ESG approach also requires an effective community engagement strategy, ranging from creating and protecting local jobs to offering career pathways for workers to making meaningful contributions to community organizations.